-This California coast photography workshop is appropriate for photographers of average fitness levels.
-We will walk approximately 5 miles over the course of each day of the workshop.
+This Oregon Coast photography workshop is appropriate for photographers of average fitness levels.
+We will walk approximately 2-5 miles over the course of each day of the workshop.
 This includes walking on sandy, uneven, and slippery terrain.
 All participants are expected to be able to carry their own camera, personal gear, and water during the workshop.

 1-on-1 Instruction at Your Level

 I take a three-tiered approach to my photography instruction: Philosophy.
 Theory.
 Technique.
 This means that no matter what level of photographer you are, you can expect to walk away from a workshop with your head bursting with ideas about how to refine your vision and find your own style, an understanding of camera techniques and composition concepts to springboard your photography, and the actual “How-To” of nailing a shot in the field.
 And with my relaxed, casual, 1-on-1 approach, you can soak up just the information YOU need to become a better shooter.